Buddy119/DemoPortal/README.md

 example `curl` commands in response to chat messages.
 Context and highlighting information are handled via MCP instead of manual WebSocket payloads.

+When Agent Mode is enabled, the LLM can make real-time web searches via the Tavily API.
+Set a `SEARCH_API_KEY` in your `.env` file for this feature.

 ## Getting Started

 Install dependencies (if your environment allows network access) from the